Interface and Basics

 Move your Text and resize the bounding box around it.

 To move your Text, drag the active bounding box around the canvas.
 While Text remains in vector mode (see below), it can sit off the edge of the canvas without being cut off.

 To widen or shrink your Text box, drag the blue nodes on either side of the bounding box.

-Resizing your Text box will not change the shape of the text inside the box, only the shape of the container.
+Resizing your Text box will only change the shape of the container.
+It won't change the shape or size of the text inside the box, .

 If you make the bounding box narrower than the text inside, the text will break onto multiple lines.

 Vector Text vs Raster Text

 Keep your Text in crisp editable vector form for basic edits.
 Rasterize it into a pixel-based image to create more complex effects.